devJimmyLam/TicketTracker/ReadMe.md

 <hr/>

 ## Technology Used
-- Engineered using React.js and Java Spring Boot to create RESTful API Controller.
+- Integrated Java BCrypt encryption and session management to authenticate user login and registration.
-- Integrated Jbcrypt passwords hashing to enhance user authentication and registration.
+- Engineered data models leveraging Spring Data JPA such as 1:N and N:N relationships within MySQL to connect users, allowing for ticket messaging.
-- Integrated HTML5, CSS3/SASS and BootStrap to add mobile and desktop responsiveness.
+- Designed responsive frontend using Bootstrap for a minimalistic and smooth user interface.

 ## Getting Started